 - Think through gift suggestions carefully.
 For someone with dementia, even the most harmless gift could be dangerous.
 It’s best to adhere to necessities: a cozy blanket, a favorite kind of food, comfortable slippers.
 If members of the family ask for specific gift ideas, the gift of respite care is one that’s always welcome!
 A professional home care agency, like At-Home Care Company, can offer gift certificates for specialized dementia care – providing a priceless gift for the senior along with his or her family caregivers.

-For further tips and information pertaining to making the holiday season as pleasant as possible for those with dementia, connect with At-Home Care Company, the home health care Polk County families trust.
-Our team of experts in dementia and memory care Des Moines families trust most is highly trained in the most compassionate, patient, and creative care techniques to help seniors remain as safe, independent, and engaged as possible.
+For further tips and information pertaining to making the holiday season as pleasant as possible for those with dementia, connect with At-Home Care Company, a provider of home care Waukee area families trust.
+Our team of experts in dementia and memory care is highly trained in the most compassionate, patient, and creative care techniques to help seniors remain as safe, independent, and engaged as possible.
 Reach out to us any time at (515) 292-2650 to find out more.
+For a full list of all of the communities where we provide care, please visit our Service Area page.